 Leinenger, M. & Rayner, K. (2013).
 Eye movements while reading biased homographs: Effects of prior encounter and biasing context on reducing the subordinate bias effect.
 Journal of Cognitive Psychology, 25, 665-681. pdf

 Becker, M.W. & Leinenger, M. (2011).
 Attentional selection is biased toward mood-congruent stimuli.
 Emotion, 11, 1248-1254.

 Manuscripts Under Review or In Preparation:

-Leinenger, M. (under review).
+Leinenger, M. (under revision).
 Survival analyses of eye movement data reveal the time course of phonological coding during reading.
-Journal of Experimental Psychology: Human Perception and Performance.
 Related Poster from Psychonomics, 2015

 Leinenger, M. (in prep).
 The time course of phonological coding in deaf readers: Evidence from survival analyses of eye movements.

 Leinenger, M. (in prep).
-Individual differences in the time course of phonological coding.
+Effects of phonemic decoding ability and reading skill on the time course of phonological coding during reading.

 *Barker, E., Schotter, E.R., Leinenger, M. (in prep).
 The effect of pitch complexity on eye movements during musical sight-reading.